Foragyu20/MTLA_capstone/README.md

-# adminsite
+# adminsite For Mother Tongue Learning App

-A new Flutter project.
+A desktop app managing the Dictionary data CRUD